 *1 Only the correctly addressed initiator may respond.Initiators other than the correctly addressed initiator shall not respond.

-2 Scanners other than the correctly address scanner shall not respond.
+2 Scanners other than the correctly addressed scanner shall not respond.

 3 Not permitted on the LE Coded PHY

 If the advertiser receives a PDU for the advertising event that is not explicitly allowed it shall be ignored.
 If no PDU is received or the received PDU was ignored, the advertiser shall either send an advertising PDU on the next used primary advertising channel index or close the advertising event.